Online Safety

 http://www.saferinternet.org.uk/safety-tools/youtube

-Social Networking advice for Parents/Carers
+Social Media advice for Parents/Carers

 Bishop Tufnell CE Primary School is committed to promoting the safe and responsible use of the Internet and as such we feel it is our responsibility to raise this particular issue as a concern.
-Websites such as Facebook offer amazing communication and social connections, however they are created with their audience in mind and it is not possible to control or verify the content.

 Make sure your child understands the following rules: